 Pupils can engage in or be a target of Cyber-bullying using a range of methods including text, sexting, and instant messaging to reach their target.
-Mobile phones are also used to capture violent assaults and inappropriate images or other pupils for circulation.
+Mobile phones are also used to capture violent assaults and inappropriate images or other pupils for circulation (e.g. happy slapping/sexting).

-We will make pupils aware of the dangers through age-appropriate curriculum teaching particularly computing and IT lessons, PSHE and RSE.
-We will refer to the CEOP Education Programme and Natterhub, Project Evolve and SWGfL for resources to support our online safety teaching.
+We will make pupils aware of the dangers through age-appropriate curriculum teaching particularly computing and IT lessons, Online Safety curriculum, PSHE and RSE.
+We will refer to several approved teaching resources such as Project Evolve, Natterhub and CEOP Education Programme to support our online safety teaching.